rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_245/US245-readme.md

 ## 2. Requirements

-**US245** - As a Drone Tech, I want to list active drones of a given model in the inventory.
+**US245** - As a Show Designer, I want to add a figure category to the figure category catalogue.
+The category name must be unique (not case sensitive).

 **Acceptance Criteria:**